grondilu/libdigest-raku/README.md

 # Digests in pure raku

-This is a perl6 module implementing some digest algorithms in pure Perl6 (no parrot or nqp:: code).
+This is a [raku](https://raku.org/) module implementing some digest algorithms in pure raku (no parrot or nqp:: code).

 ## Synopsis